How to avoid a flat car battery

 Car batteries can go flat for a number of reasons, which is why we have gathered these top tips to help prevent the worst happening

-A flat battery can be a huge inconvenience, especially on those dark winter nights.
-However, a flat battery can be avoided by regularly maintaining your it, as you would with many other car components.
+A flat battery can be a massive inconvenience, especially on those dark winter nights.
+However, a flat battery can be avoided by regularly maintaining it, as you would with many other standard car components.
 A flat battery means that no matter how well you looked after your engine, your car will not start.
 Cold winter weather has a diverse effect on batteries, slowing down the chemical processes which occur within.
 In the worst case scenario, there may not be enough current left to crank your engine and start your car.

 A flat battery preventing your morning commute is one of worst ways to start a day.
 So it is sensible to keep your battery in the best possible condition during the cold, dark winter months.
 Dead batteries are the number one cause of breakdown callouts during the winter here in the UK.
 Which is the reason we paired up with the RAC and one of its patrol officers Charlie Harding, to create this essential ‘how to avoid a flat car battery’ guide.

 1. Keep driving

 Batteries are subjected to peak strain when doing a high number of short journeys, as the engine and alternator are not given enough chance to recharge the battery to its previous state.
 Try to do some longer journeys to give the car a chance to recharge itself.
 Alternatively, invest in an external battery charger.